Category: First Line Friday

 First Line Friday

 It’s First Line Friday!
 That means it’s time to pick up the nearest book and quote the first line.
-I’m quoting from Any Given Moment by TI Lowe, an older book which I recently picked up on sale on Kindle.
+I’m quoting from His Perfect Match by Aminata Coote, a new-to-me author.

 Here’s the first line from the Chapter One: